-- 1 2/3 cups all-purpose flour
+- 1 2/3 cups (212 grams) all-purpose flour

-- 2/3 cup unsweetened cocoa powder
+- 2/3 cup (57 grams) Dutch-process cocoa powder

-1 1/2 teaspoons baking soda
+- 1 1/2 teaspoons baking soda

-- 1/2 teaspoon salt
+- 1/2 teaspoon fine sea salt

 - 1 cup (200 grams) lightly packed dark brown sugar

 - 1 teaspoon vanilla extract

 For the Marshmallow Filling:

-1 tablespoon vanilla extract
+- 1 ½ tablespoons vanilla extract

 For the Whoopie Pies:

 - In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and brown sugar on low speed until combined.
-Increase speed to medium-high and beat for 3 minutes, or until light and fluffy.
+Increase speed to medium high and beat for 3 minutes, or until light and fluffy.
 Scrape down the sides of the bowl.
 Add the egg and vanilla and beat on medium-high speed for another 3 minutes, or until very well combined.